 Under state law, the maximum reimbursement rate for child care assistance must be equal to or less than the 75th percentile of the cost of similar care in the county.
 DHS establishes maximum child care reimbursement rates for each county based on a survey of child care providers.
 The cost of child care varies throughout the state.
-It also varies by the age of the child and the type of child care provider-family- or center-based.
+It also varies by the age of the child and the type of child care provider family- or center-based.
 Infant child care in a child care center in the Twin Cities area is the most expensive child care in Minnesota.
 The following table shows established maximum weekly rates by provider type and age of the child in each of the development regions.
 DHS establishes a maximum rate for each type of care in each county of the state.
-The 2003 Legislature froze the maximum rates paid to child care providers that were implemented on July 1, 2002, through June 30, 2005.